LeastAuthority/fleece/README.md

 # Navigate to the root of the repo you'll be fuzzing:
 cd ./path/to/repo/root

-# Init lafuzz files in repo (see `lafuzz -h` for help):
+# Init lafuzz files in repo:
 lafuzz init

 # Init local fuzzing environment
 lafuzz env init

-OR do both at the same time
+# OR do both at the same time
-lafuzz init --env
+# lafuzz init --env
 ```
 ```
 A tool to manage fuzzing environment